SakshamSharma2601/Automation_Behave_Project/README.md

 ## Note on Register Functionality
 The registration functionality (`register.feature`) is designed to work with a **unique username/email** and will **only run successfully once** with the provided data.<br>
 To re-run the registration test:
-- Manually update the username/email in the test data
+- Manually update the username/email in the test data<br>
-- Or maybe generate a random/unique user every time
+- Or maybe generate a random/unique user every time <br>
 It is expected behavior and not a bug.